The A List is coming!

 Soon young autistic people will have their very own space to find social options, learn skills, participate in activities, connect with other, like-minded autistic young people, get support, find peers and build a community.

-Developed with young autistic people for young autistic people, The A List is the online information and booking hub of autism-friendly things to do you have been searching for!
+Developed with autistic young people for autistic young people, The A List is the online information and booking hub of autism friendly things to do you have been searching for!

 As you may know, MyCareSpace helps people living with a disability find the information and supports they need.
 Every day we speak to young autistic people and their families, support coordinators and LACs who are looking for social options.

 And so the idea for 'The A List' was born, an online hub to help young autistic people find social activities.

 The A List is a federally funded project to help young autistic people and their families all around Australia find social options.

 The A List will be built with the help of young autistic people and is being delivered together with the support of our consortium members: the Australian Federation of Disability Organisations (AFDO), Autism Community Network and Autism Aspergers Advocacy (A4).

 These young people represent the face of the A List.